-The Wildlife Advocacy Project is a non-profit advocacy group founded by Katherine Meyer and Eric Glitzenstein of the Washington, DC public interest law firm, Meyer Glitzenstein & Crystal.
+The Wildlife Advocacy Project is a non-profit advocacy group founded by Katherine Meyer and Eric Glitzenstein of the Washington, DC public interest law firm, Meyer Glitzenstein & Eubanks LLP.
 We advocate the recognition and respect for the innate wild nature of all animals–whether in confinement or in the wild.

 We assist grassroots activists in achieving long-term protection of wildlife and the environment, and in stopping the abuse and exploitation of animals held in captivity.

 and activists.
 We can achieve greater protection for

 wildlife in the courts, legislatures and the regulatory

 agencies, when the public is educated and mobilized

 It uses the knowledge, experience, and expertise of

 its staff and Board members to help grassroots activists